WANdisco/wandisco-documentation-ldm/docs/configuration-hvm.md

 ### Connecting to HiveMigrator with basic authentication

 :::note
-[If basic authentication is enabled on the LiveData Migrator REST API](./configuration-ldm.md#security), and the HiveMigrator credentials are the same as LiveData Migrator credentials, this step will not be required as the CLI will automatically connect to HiveMigrator.
+Follow these steps if you have used different credentials for [LiveData Migrator](./configuration-ldm.md#security) and HiveMigrator, or if basic authentication is not enabled on LiveData Migrator.

+If you have used the same credentials for both services, this step is not required.
 :::

 When basic authentication is enabled, provide the username and password when prompted to connect to HiveMigrator through the CLI: